craigwh10/energy-tariff-scheduler/docs/quick-guides/quick-start-rpi.md

-# Quick guide: Raspberry Pi smart plug control using Library
+# Raspberry Pi - Smart plug control

 This guide should get you started with the library allowing you to see some actions happening in relation to price.